craftingcity/The-Known-World/Prenotes May 19 25.md

 ### What does the World Know?
 ##### THREADS
 - Emilio's Daughter
+	- Hey Paul it's em We did it!
+We all made it out alive(barley) I got my ass kicked and didn't get a punch in do you know of anything that can help with either.
+I haven't been compensated and I'm willing to take something other than coin.
+What's next boss ttyl :3
+	- `Hey Em.
+Good, we'll have more for you in a bit.
+Payment comes in a few days, don't worry, they'll pump your account at GoM.
+We can hook you up with some classes, if that's what you mean, but otherwise I'll look for some things for you.`
 - Leliana's Siblings
 - Mossburg's Prisioners / Whats happened to the Enforcers
 - **We need to get payed!** / They're giving us more work